cmu-crafting-software/cmu-crafting-software.github.io/assignments/hw8.md

 This homework has two unrelated parts:
 - Revision of project proposal with team
 - Visualization reading

 The parts are described in detail below.

 ## Revision of project proposal with team
 Write a revised project proposal.
-Your revised proposal should in list all of the members of your team.
-The proposal can be based on the proposal one of your teamates submitted, can merge ideas from two proposals, or propose something entirely new.
-We strongly you to work with 1 or 2 others, but it is also acceptable to work alone.
+Your revised proposal should list all of the members of your team.
+The proposal can be based on the proposal one of the teamates submitted, can merge ideas from two proposals, or propose something entirely new.
+We strongly suggest you work with 1 or 2 others, but it is also acceptable to work alone.
 The revised proposal should meet all of the requirements described in HW6:
 > Your proposal should include a short project title and 2-3 paragraphs describing the purpose and scope of the project.
 Your writeup should address the following questions:
 >    * What is the audience for your project?
 Who might use it if you succeed?
 For what purpose?
 >   * What are the set of features in your minimum-viable product?